-It’s fruit fool time, y’all!
-I’m going to show you all you ever wanted to know about this old-fashioned, super easy dessert.
-You ready?
-Post contains affiliate links.
-Please see my disclosure for more information.
+It’s cranberry fool time, y’all!
+I’m going to show you all you ever wanted to know about this old-fashioned, super easy dessert and delicious dessert.

 A fool is an English dessert, and it’s one of the easiest desserts you’ll ever make.
 But unlike mixing an egg into a cake mix and calling it cookie dough, this fast and easy dessert is made from all real food.